 Only surface rust?
 Try a rust encapsulator

-If you have a majority of your floorboard still covered in factory paint like I do, it’s best just to apply a rust encapsulator (to prevent spreading) only to the spots where you have rust.
+If you have a majority of your floorboard still covered in factory paint as I do, it’s best just to apply a rust encapsulator (to prevent spreading) only to the spots where you have rust.
 You can optionally apply a rust converter first, but just keep in mind rust converters really only bond well to heavily rusted areas.

-If you have a bit of rust around bolts, etc., you’re probably better off trying to remove as much rust as you can by hand, and then applying spray-on encapsulator.
+If you have a bit of rust around bolts, etc., you’re probably better off trying to remove as much rust as you can by hand, and then applying a spray-on encapsulator.

 - POR-15 is probably the best encapsulator on the market, so I definitely recommend it, but it can be pretty expensive as well.

 - Eastwood also makes a basic rust encapsulator in spray form you can find here on Amazon.